 # Embodied Claude

-MCP Server group that gives Claude "eyes", "neck", "ears", "voice", and "brain (long-term memory)" with inexpensive hardware (approximately 4,000 yen and up).
-You can take it outside for a walk.
+A collection of MCP servers that give Claude "eyes", "neck", "ears", "voice", and a "brain" (long-term memory) using affordable hardware (starting from ~$30).
+You can even take it outside for a walk.

 ## Concept

-> When you hear "give AI a body," you tend to imagine an expensive robot, but **a 3,980 yen Wi-Fi camera is enough to realize eyes and neck**.
-The simplicity of extracting only the essence (seeing and moving) is good.
+> When people hear "giving AI a body," they imagine expensive robots — but **a $30 Wi-Fi camera is enough for eyes and a neck**.
+Extracting just the essentials (seeing and moving) keeps things beautifully simple.

 ## Architecture